 Katharine T. Carter with Hugo T. Poodle

 Who is Katharine T. Carter?
-Who are the Associates?

 One could aptly describe Katharine T. Carter as a “disarming dichotomy of Southern gentility and New York brass.”
 This duality, and an insistence on purposeful hard work and no-nonsense practicum has served her well in all her endeavors, past and present – professional photographer, successful New York City painter, small business owner, arts lecturer and artist advisor.
 Her knowledge of the art world spans decades, and her experience and expertise come from hands-on implementation of her principles.